mako-framework/docs/06_learn_more/00_redis_client.md

 	$connection->del('drinks');

-You can also send commands directly to the default connection through the connection manager.

-	$this->redis->exists('drinks');

 If the redis command contains spaces (CONFIG GET, CONFIG SET, etc...) then you'll have to separate the words using camel case or underscores.

 	// Use camel case to separate multi word commands